AlexMantoux/push_swap/README.md

 ## Description

-Push_swap is a project designed to introduce students to algorithmic complexity, sorting algorithms, and stack manipulation.
-It marks the first group project in the 42 curriculum.
+Push_swap is a project designed to introduce students to **algorithmic complexity**, **sorting algorithms**, and **stack manipulation**.
+It marks the first **group project** in the 42 curriculum.

+The goal of this project is to sort a stack of integers using a limited set of predefined operations, in the fewest moves possible.
+To achieve this, students must design and implement differents efficient algorithms that works with two stacks — stack A and stack B — using only operations such as `push`, `swap`, `rotate`, and `reverse rotate`.

 ## Instructions